profile photo

 This paper investigates whether very low-cost CW radar can support hand-gesture recognition, developing the required signal-processing setup and showing that CW radar can achieve high accuracy compared with FMCW at much lower cost.

-Matthew Ricthie, Richard Capraru, Francesco Fioranelli
+Matthew Ritchie, Richard Capraru, Francesco Fioranelli

 Electronics Letters, 2020